udsleeds/openinfra/test-code/walking_cycling.md

 `footway` if we merge? does `footway` give any useful information that is needed to be preserved?

--   I guess it’s a matter of conceptualizing (quality) walking network…
+-   I guess it’s a matter of conceptualization of the (quality) walking network…

 Additional note: using `footway` to indicate additional sidewalk information (e.g., left or right) has been depreciated and using